KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/installation.md

 # Installation

-This section will deal with the installation for the Gaia Full Node and the KYVE protocol node.
-The Gaia Full Node will act as the source for the KYVE protocol node and is **required**.
+This section will deal with the installation for the Gaia Full Node and the KYVE protocol validator.
+The Gaia Full Node will act as the source for the KYVE protocol validator and is **required**.
 You can either run the Gaia node on a seperate machine or run it on the same machine with the KYVE protocol together.

 ## Install Gaia full node